 The Rosario Islands and Cartagena

 Two hours by boat off Cartagena’s old town, the Rosario Islands and San Bernardo archipelagos sit on the Caribbean’s continental shelf.
 The diving here is shallower than Santa Marta, much of it between five and eighteen metres, and the conditions tend toward easy reef and mangrove edges.
 It is a beginner’s playground.
-There is a Marine Protected Area too, the Corales del Rosario y de San Bernardo National Natural Park, and the reef inside it is in markedly better shape than reef outside it.

 If you have come to Cartagena for the colonial architecture and the food and you have a few days, you can dive Rosario and be back in the city for dinner.
 It is one of the easiest add-ons in Caribbean diving.